 Does Omeprazole Cause Stillbirth, Preterm Birth, Or Low Birth Weight?

-The information available from research to date does not show any added risk of stillbirth, preterm birth, or low birth weight due to omeprazole use during pregnancy (11).
-According to a recent systematic review, the association of stillbirths or other adverse fetal outcomes with PPI usage in pregnant women was not significant (12).
+The information available from research to date does not show any teratogenic consequences, such as the added risk of stillbirth, preterm birth, or low birth weight, due to omeprazole use during pregnancy (11).
+According to a recent systematic review, the association of stillbirths or other adverse fetal developmental outcomes with PPI usage in pregnant women was not significant (12).